ding-lab/TinJasmine/README.md

 ## Versions

+* v1.4 - Filtering updates
-* v1.4 - Removing spanning deletions from GATK calls and normalizing post-merge
+  * Removing spanning deletions (ALT=`*`) from GATK calls
+  * Add post-merge normalization step to split multiallelic variants which were re-combined in merge step
   * Filtering for MLEAF/MLEAC issue
-  * Bcftools moved to separate submodule
+  * Bcftools moved to separate submodule and updated to v1.10.2
 * v1.3 - Incorporates bcftools reheader to make all VCF headers consistent
 * v1.2
   * VLD filter which has parameters passed via CWL